Rahul, Priyanka stopped by police from entering Meerut to meet kin of deceased protesters

 Congress leaders Rahul Gandhi and Priyanka Gandhi Vadra were on Tuesday stopped by police from entering Meerut on their way to meet the families of those who died during protests against the Citizenship Amendment Act.
 The two had requested that they, along with another Congress leader, be allowed to meet the families, but were denied entry, Congress sources said in Delhi.

-The Gandhis were stopped near Partapur police station.
-"We asked the police to show us order, but they did not show us any order for stopping us and told us to return," Rahul Gandhi told reporters.
-The two leaders left for Meerut this morning to meet some of the family members of the deceased protesters.
+The Gandhis were stopped near the Partapur police station.
+"We asked the police to show us order, but they did not show any order for stopping us and told us to return," Rahul Gandhi told reporters.
 At least five protesters died in Meerut alone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)